Welcome

 3. Reaction Drill (10 minutes)

 Players stand in athletic stance at the free-throw line.
-A coach stands facing them and points left, right, forward, or backward.
-Players sprint two steps in the direction indicated, return to start, and reset for the next cue.
+A coach points left, right, forward, or backward.
+Players sprint two steps in the direction indicated, return to start, and reset.
 Run for 20 seconds on, 10 seconds off.

 Coaching cue: "See it.
 Move.
 Reset.
 Don't anticipate."